 Lisa Cohen, Associate Professor, Desautels Faculty of Management

-“Across multiple studies, I show that work is not always equal for women and this is not because women are somehow less able than men.
-It is the structures and the way work are organized that create and maintain inequality.
-Research on differences in workplace outcomes for men and women often focusses on differences between men and women.
+“Across multiple studies, I show that work is not always equal for women and this is not because women are in any way less able than men.
+It is the structures and the ways work is organized that create and maintain inequality.
+Research on differences in workplace outcomes for men and women often focuses on differences between men and women.
 It is equally important to focus on how men and women are placed in different locations in the workplace and in different jobs.”

-Lisa Cohen is an Associate Professor at the Desautels Faculty of Management.
-Prior to joining Desautels, she was a faculty member at the London Business School, the Yale School of Management and the Graduate School of Management, University of California, Irvine, where she taught in the areas of strategic human resources, organizational behavior and communications.
+Lisa Cohen is an Associate Professor and Director of Equity, Diversity and Inclusion at the Desautels Faculty of Management.
+Prior to joining Desautels, she was a faculty member at the London Business School, the Yale School of Management and the Graduate School of Management, University of California, Irvine, where she taught in the areas of strategic human resources, organizational behavior, and communications.

 lisa.cohen2 [at] mcgill.ca (English)

 Melissa Sonberg, Professor of Practice, Desautels Faculty of Management